Wowowee: Cory Aquino live funeral coverage controversy

 In the August 3, 2009 episode of Wowowee, during which the show was interrupted for live coverage of the transfer of President Cory Aquino's remains from La Salle Greenhills to the Manila Cathedral, Revillame said that he could not make people happy while the entire country was mourning.
 The Alliance of Filipino Journalists denounced his remarks as a sign of disrespect towards Aquino.
 Revillame said he had no intention of defaming the former president and her family.
 ABS-CBN senior executive Cory Vidanes said that the network supported Revillame's action, stating that his outburst did not run afoul of the Broadcast Code of the Philippines.
 Network entertainment official Johnny Manahan said Revillame was correct in saying that the footage should not have been inserted, but the way he said it was wrong.
+On August 10, 2009, he took an indefinite leave and returned on September 21 of the same year.

 Revillame's row with Jobert Sucaldito

 During the May 4, 2010 episode of Wowowee, Revillame demanded on-air for ABS-CBN's management to fire entertainment writer and then-DZMM radio host Jobert Sucaldito over criticisms directed at the show for allegedly inviting students with below-average grades as contestants.
 Later that night in a TV Patrol World interview, Sucaldito responded that the criticisms he made were just his opinion.
 However, the row had sparked overwhelmingly negative reactions towards Revillame on social media sites such as Twitter calling for him to be fired.

-Revillame then went on indefinite leave from the noontime show starting May 5th with his co-hosts vaguely stating that he was just 'resting' but ratings had started to nosedive.
-During the height of the corporate discussions, Revillame penned a letter to ABS-CBN executives to release him from his contract that was then valid until September 2011; such letter was leaked on May 21, 2010 through The Philippine Star columnist Ricky Lo.
+Revillame then went on indefinite leave from the noontime show starting May 5 with his co-hosts vaguely stating that he was just 'resting' but ratings had started to nosedive.
+During the height of the corporate discussions, Revillame penned a letter to ABS-CBN executives to release him from his contract that was then valid until September 2011; such letter was leaked on May 21, 2010, through The Philippine Star columnist Ricky Lo.

-ABS-CBN then began fielding in guest-hosts that will helm the show for two-week shifts with the first being Robin Padilla.
+This ended the show's second iteration and the beginning of third and final without Revillame where ABS-CBN began fielding in guest-hosts that will helm the show for two-week shifts with the first being Robin Padilla.
 Among the other guest hosts were Cesar Montano, and the Pilipinas Got Talent's inaugural tandem emcees Luis Manzano and Billy Crawford before settling with Manzano alone for the last weeks of July until its cancellation.